How Long Is Earth Concert?

 Seeing Earth Live

-Earth takes their listeners to a different world conceptually; their concerts are about listening to vast planes, highways, and abandoned cities.
-Their instrumental music encompasses messages as they give narration, but with no voice.
+Earth takes its listeners to a different world conceptually; its concerts are about listening to vast planes, highways, and abandoned cities.
+Their instrumental music encompasses messages as they give narration but with no voice.
 But even that does not convey the full impact of the Earth concert experience; that is just too incredible to explain.